spdustin/ChatGPT-AutoExpert/_system-prompts/gpts/README.md

 "GPTs" use a separate model (`gpt-4-gizmo`) with its own usage limit.
 That message limit is shared between all "GPTs".
 The `gpt-4-gizmo` model has a 32k context size.

+> [!WARNING]
-(items marked with 🚫 don't have prompts extracted yet (even though they're linked).
+> Items marked with 🚫 don't have prompts extracted yet (even though they're linked).
 The usage limit interrupted me; I'll finish them later tonight.

 | Name | Description | Tools | System Prompt |
 | --- | --- | --- | --- |